 America is frequently characterized as a land founded by uptight Puritans, people who viewed sex as a sin to be avoided at all costs.
-But early American bangin' definitely existed - after all, settlers had to populate their new home somehow.
+But early Americans still copulated - after all, settlers had to populate their new home somehow.

-Sex during the Colonial period was somewhat restricted, but this time wasn't without its passion.
-Sure, toys weren't widely available, but premarital relations were known to happen.
+Sex during the colonial period was somewhat restricted, but this time wasn't without its passion.
+Sure, people weren't quite as liberated as today, but premarital relations were known to happen.
 Of course, if you were caught engaging in the act, you were expected to do the right thing and marry your partner.

-The Founding Fathers themselves were some of the most notable proponents of dirty deeds during the Revolutionary War.
-Ben Franklin was known for his appetites, and even gave romantic advice to his fellow men.
-As for Thomas Jefferson, his questionable habits led to plenty of gossip.
+The Founding Fathers themselves were some of the most notable proponents of intimate deeds during the Revolutionary War.
+John Adams was known for telling dirty jokes.
+As for Benjamin Franklin, he frequented Philadelphia's notorious red light district.

 The times may have changed, but intercourse remains an eternally fascinating subject.
 And if you lived in Revolutionary America, it was as much an escape as it was a marital duty.

 One of Franklin's letters outlines advice on finding a mistress.
-His biggest piece of advice is to always go for older women.
-According to Franklin, their age and wisdom makes them discreet partners, and their faded looks makes them especially grateful for the attention.
-Plus, while "The Face first grows lank and wrinkled; then the Neck; then the Breast and Arms; the lower Parts [continue] to the last as plump as ever."
+His biggest piece of advice: always go for older women.
+According to Franklin, their age and wisdom makes them discreet partners.
+But he was hardly respectful in his aims, stating, "The Face first grows lank and wrinkled; then the Neck; then the Breast and Arms; the lower Parts [continue] to the last as plump as ever."

-Sometimes Dating Involved Being Stuffed Into A Burlap Sack
+Dating Sometimes Involved Partners Being Stuffed Into A Burlap Sack

-In Colonial America, sex was supposed to be reserved for married couples.
-Luckily, it was easy to get married - all you needed to do was clasp hands and declare that you were husband and wife.
-This quick and easy method was called "commonlaw marriage" or "handfasting," and it was brought to the New World by English settlers.
+In colonial America, sex was supposed to be reserved for married couples.
+Luckily, it was easy to get married - all you needed to do was clasp hands and declare you were husband and wife.
+This quick and easy method was called "common law marriage," or "handfasting," and was brought to the Colonies by English settlers.

-Not all of these marriages lasted.
+Not all of these marriages lasted, though.
 Since there weren't legal documents to certify the union and witnesses weren't required, it was all too easy for a "spouse" to split after the marriage had been consummated.